frankframework/frank-manual/docs/source/operator/uploading.rst

    ..
 WARNING::

       The "Active Config" config has become checked.
-This is an error of the Frank!Console that you can ignore, see https://github.com/ibissource/iaf/issues/698.
+This is the initial state of this checkbox.
+Apart from the success bar the page has been reset, allowing you to easily upload another Frank config.

 #.
 Press the "Back" button (not shown).
 #.
 Click "NewHorizons" to go to the "Manage NewHorizons" page.